TxnLab/use-wallet/CONTRIBUTING.md

 ### Body

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to [reference GitHub issues that this commit closes][closing-issues].
+The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit closes.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

 ### Revert

 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ## Pull Requests